Parma father and son charged with making and selling explosives

 Police believe one suspect’s home on Keltonshire Rd. served as the primary location where the devices were made, and the other suspect’s home on Bradley Avenue served as the primary location for where they were sold.

-Both face charges of unlawful possession of a dangerous ordinance.
+Both face charges of unlawful possession of a dangerous ordnance.

 Police say more charges are possible.